danielv14/imdb-cli/readme.md

 ## Current Features
 The CLI currently supports the following features:
 * Searching IMDb and scraping the website for search results.

+## Planned Features
+Below is a list with currently planned features for the CLI
+* Clearer seperation of movies and tv-series when displaying the search result